the78mole/esphome_components/README.md

 ### Limitations
    * The software only provides a sub-set of the available data.
 Feel free to create a pull request to add data you want to see.
    * Changing of values (e.g. target temperatures) is not yet supported.
 This is planned for a later version.
-   * The software currently only reports values after they change.
-This is especially visible with the error flags: If your heating system is working ok and does not report an error, the error sensor will always show "Unknown", as no change was observed.
-This is currently worked on.

 ### Notes by Jens
 I'm working on this project as a hobby.
 My work on this software is in no way associated with a company.
 If you like to use it, or improve on it, feel free.